 Secondary vocational education | study programmes

 There are many types of study programmes in Nigerian secondary vocational education.
 The study programmes have different admission requirements, , content and .
 You will need information about this in order to determine the level of a diploma.
 We describe the diplomas we often see on our webpage about Nigerian secondary vocational education.
 Below, we explain how you can check if study programmes are accredited.

 The official length of the full-time programme (not part-time) without study delay.

 The possibility to continue on to an advanced programme, in some cases with exemptions for several subjects or a certain period.

 Higher education | educational institutions

 In Nigeria, institutions for higher education need to be accredited.
 There are different types of higher education institutions:

 Universities offer both and .
 There are federal, state and private universities.
-Only universities are allowed to award degrees, such as bachelor’s degrees and master’s degrees.
-They are allowed to award other diplomas as well, for example a postgraduate diploma.
+Only universities are allowed to award degrees, such as bachelor’s and master’s degrees.
+They are allowed to award other diplomas as well, for example a Postgraduate diploma.